migrau/ecvotools/README.md

 ### snk_canupipe

 First, it uses [colormap](https://github.com/cchauve/CoLoRMap) to run a correction of pacbio reads (long reads) using illumina reads (short reads).
-Since it takes long time (it runs bwa two times during the process), the script splits the pacbio reads (_by default_ in 999 sub-files), run the correction in parallel and finally merge the results.
+Since it takes long time (it runs bwa two times during the process), the script splits the pacbio reads (by default in 999 sub-files), it runs the correction in parallel and finally it merges the results.

 Second, [canu](https://github.com/marbl/canu) performs the assembly.

 _Considerations_

-- Replace the numJobs-threadsCorrection (colormap) and genomeSize (canu) as needed.
+- Replace the _numJobs_-_threadsCorrection_ (colormap) and _genomeSize_ (canu) as needed.
 - Script optimized to run on a slurm cluster.
 - python/3.5.0 required to run the snakemake script.